mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/install/deploy-kaptain/index.md

 When calling up `https://<Kaptain endpoint>`, you will see the login page of the management cluster's Dex instance.
 After entering your credentials, you will be redirected to Kaptain's Kubeflow dashboard.

 <p class="message--note"><strong>NOTE: </strong>It is possible that you receive a browser warning due your instance's self-signed certificate.
 This instance is safe.
-You can bypass the warning in the advanced settings of the browser or by typing `thisisunsafe` once the warning appears (there is no specific field for this).</p>
+You can bypass the warning in the advanced settings of the browser or by typing <code>thisisunsafe</code> once the warning appears (there is no specific field for this).</p>

 [add_kaptain]: ../dkp/
 [existcluster]: ../../../../kommander/2.2/clusters/attach-cluster/